 Chemistry, and Physics are learned

-in an experiential way.
+in an experiential way in our outdoor classroom.
 Observation, communication, classification, inferring, measuring and predicting are learned each day as the students choose a topic that interests them and they investigate with the leading of the directress in the learning environment.

 It is important that children can express their thoughts clearly on paper.
 Communication in written form is almost a lost art in this "tweetable" society.